vedph/cadmus_doc/core/core.graph.md

     - O as a literal; it contains a textbox with a value.
 Next to the textbox there is a button to open a dialog with a specialized editor for that value, according to its designated literal editor, if any.

 I will then provide other UI for less used editing and browsing tasks, like namespaces, URIs, SIDs, properties and their restrictions.
 Anyway these are usually design-time resources in a project, so editing them in the UI is less relevant.

+## Data Setup

+Typically, when using the graph you should setup the index database so that it contains a number of "fixed" data in advance, like common properties, classes, prefixes, etc.

+In detail, this means:

+- in table `namespace_lookup`, all the URI prefixes used must be mapped to the full URI.
+This is not an operational requisite, but it's necessary to let graph consumers resolve the prefixes used.
+- in table `node`, there must be an entry for each _property_ (with tag=`property`) and _class_ (with `is_class`=true) used.
+- eventually, in table `property` you can specify further metadata for each property.
+- in table `uri_lookup`, all the node URIs must be mapped to an arbitrary numeric ID, internally used in the database.

+So, for instance, say you have these properties and classes:

+- property `a` (=`rdfs:type`)
+- property `rdfs:comment`
+- class `foaf:person`

+These are all nodes in the `node` table.
+As such, each of them will have a corresponding entry in the `uri_lookup` table, e.g.:

+- 1=`a`
+- 2=`rdfs:comment`
+- 3=`foaf:person`